rhoai-mlops/lab-instructions/docs/1-when-the-music-starts/3-data-connections.md

 ## Data Connections

-1. If you return to the OpenShift AI Dashboard, under `Data Science Projects` > `<USER_NAME>`, there is section called `Connections`.
+1. If you return to the OpenShift AI Dashboard, under `Data Science Projects` > `<USER_NAME>-jukebox`, there is section called `Connections`.
 There you’ll notice four `Connections` have already been created for you.
 These connections are objects that store MinIO endpoint and bucket information.
 You can view their details by clicking the three dots on the right-hand side and selecting `Edit data connection`.

 > Connections also help us to expose bucket information as environment variables to our workbenches, allowing us to use such information without hardcoding them into our code.